gdaverdin/bioinfo/Lab-8-:-Data-munging-and-visualization.md

 # Download data

 I have left a copy of the TMM-normalized FPKMs for a set of genes here.
+Open up your terminal, change directories to the desktop, and make a directory called "heatmaps". cd into this directory, then use wget to download the data to that directory.

     http://jlmwiki.plantbio.uga.edu/~aharkess/Lim_Italian.counts.matrix.TMM_normalized.DEgenes.FPKM

 #